NFYK18005U Complex Physics

 MSc Programme in Physics with a minor subject

-The topics that will be covered are: Phase transitions, Ising model, critical phenomena, Monte Carlo simulations, critical phenomena, Scale free systems, Percolation, Self organization, Networks, Stochastic simulations, Agent based models, Econophysics.
+The topics that will be covered are: Equilibrium physics with Phase transitions and Ising model, Monte Carlo simulations, critical phenomena, Scale free systems, Percolation, Self organization, Networks, Stochastic simulations, Agent based models, Econophysics.

-Students will learn to appreciate that the joint dynamics of a many body system often is qualitatively different from the simple sum of its parts.
+Students will learn to appreciate that the joint dynamics of a many body system often is both quantitatively and qualitatively different from the simple sum of its parts.

 This includes the ability to use fundamental concepts from statistical mechanics, non-linear dynamics, time series analysis, stochastic dynamics and self-organizing systems.
 These topics give understanding of scaling and scale-invariant phenomena, including fractals and scale-free networks.

 How to model and analyse systems with many components in terms of equations and computer programs.

-Write computer models of systems with many interacting parts, including Monte-Carlo simulations, percolation, networks, stochastic dynamical systems, and models of disease spreading.
+Write computer models of systems with many interacting parts, including the Ising model, Monte-Carlo simulations, percolation, networks, stochastic dynamical systems, and models of disease spreading.

 The course will provide the students with tools from physics that have application in a range of fields within and beyond physics.